wangkai93/learngit/readme.txt

 I am a Android programer.
+I like develping work.